Fertility Surgery

 Microsurgery may be used for procedures such as the reversal of sterilisation (tubal anastomosis), the re-opening of blocked tubes (salpingostomy) and the removal of scar tissue around the uterus, tubes and ovaries (adhesiolysis).

 Microsurgery involves specialised operative techniques, including the use of an operating microscope.
-Surgeons trained in microsurgery use these skills and techniques for the repair of very small structures or obstruction, in the fallopian tubes.
+Surgeons trained in microsurgery use these skills and techniques for the repair of very small structures or obstruction in the Fallopian tubes.

 Male fertility surgery